Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Psychology 612

-A comprehensive survey of measurement theory in psychology.
-Topics covered will include scaling models, validity, reliability, measurement error, and correlation analysis.
+A comprehensive survey of measurement theory and practice in psychology.
+Topics covered may include scaling models, validity, reliability, measurement error and correlation analyses, multivariate correlational analysis, areas of assessment (vocational, personality, intellectual), the evaluation process and the report-writing process.

 Detailed Description of Content of Course